Health

 For those who struggle with anxiety or low energy levels, incorporating movement into your workday can have a huge impact on mental health.
 I started small.
 30 minutes at 1.5 mph while working on Substack.
 Nothing fancy—just movement.
 But something shifted almost immediately.
 With every step, I started moving things through my body: the stress, the overwhelm, the frustration, the exhaustion.
 I felt so good!
 And I slowly started doing more and more each day.
 The mental health benefits felt huge, and I also felt good knowing what I was doing was good for my body.

-There’s something magical about movement—about letting your body do what it was designed to do.
+There’s something about letting your body do what it was designed to do.
 It’s not just about burning calories or hitting a step goal.
 When I walk, the anxious thoughts that race through my mind start to slow down, and I can see things more clearly.
 I’ve always known that movement is good for you, but this was different.

 Better Posture and Reduced Back Pain

-If you’ve experienced back or hip discomfort from sitting, an under-desk treadmill could be a game-changer.
+If you’ve experienced back or hip discomfort from sitting, an under-desk treadmill could be a game changer.
 Sitting for long periods often leads to poor posture and back pain.
 And I should know since I have the worst posture.
 Walking, however, promotes better spinal alignment and strengthens core muscles.
 Activating muscles, and using your body instead of sinking it into a chair, is great for your posture.

 Things to Consider Before Buying